You want smart political talk without the meltdowns?

 I don't think we disagree.

-Uh, we could talk about ISIS beheadings and and radical Islamas like on 9-11.
+We could talk about ISIS beheadings and radical Islamists like on 9-11.

-Um, what Vladimir Putin is doing in Ukraine, targeting civilian targets and apartment complexes and homes and infrastructure, uh, to me is is modern evil, uh, indiscriminate bombing of innocent men, women, and children.
+What Vladimir Putin is doing in Ukraine, targeting civilian targets and apartment complexes and homes and infrastructure, to me is modern evil, indiscriminate bombing of innocent men, women, and children.

-Is we, the United States, have now once again, as per usual, we are bearing the brunt of the financial burden over a hundred and what, twenty billion dollars committed to Ukraine.
+Is we, the United States, have now, once again, as per usual, we are bearing the brunt of the financial burden over $1,20 billion committed to Ukraine.

 Meanwhile, Europe, this is in their own backyard, only have put up $30 billion.

-And what really bothers me is that Joe Biden personally has vetoed on a number of occasions, uh, Western European countries providing fighter jets to the Ukrainians like the poll, uh like Poland wanted to provide 28 or 35 megs, and Biden said no.
+And what really bothers me is that Joe Biden personally has vetoed on a number of occasions Western European countries providing fighter jets to the Ukrainians like the poll, like Poland wanted to provide 28 or 35 MiGs.

 We're wasting our time and money otherwise.